cloudmesh-community/sp20-516-246/chapter/ai-services-overview.md

 Companies face numerous challenges when adopting AI in the cloud. <https://www.disruptordaily.com/challenges-ai-cloud-computing/>

-* Lack of focus on business needs - when CIOs only focus on getting the latest technology, but lack the understanding of business needs and strategy, they acquire AI and cloud but do not know what business questions they can answer.  <https://www2.deloitte.com/us/en/insights/industry/technology/technology-media-and-telecom-predictions/cloud-based-artificial-intelligence.html>
+* Focus on business needs - when CIOs only focus on getting the latest technology, but lack the understanding of business needs and strategy, they acquire AI and cloud but do not know what business questions they can answer.  <https://www2.deloitte.com/us/en/insights/industry/technology/technology-media-and-telecom-predictions/cloud-based-artificial-intelligence.html>

 * Integration - with early success of pilot programs and proof-of-concept use cases, it is often challenging to deploy AI services in the enterprise workflow, and integrate with systems and processes to benefit users.